jkirkwin/CSC361-Networking/a3/readme.md

 +-----------------------------------------------------------------------+
 </pre>

+### Sequence and ACK Number Semantics

+A message with sequence number `x` is to be acknowledged by a message with acknowledgement number `x`.

+The sequence number of a uni-directional stream will be incremented by 1 for every packet sent that is not of type ACK_ONLY.

+The acknowledgement number field of a message must contain the acknowledgement number of the most recently received message that was successfully processed.

+Sequence numbers have a maximum value of 255 and a minimum value of 0.
+If a message has sequence number 255, then the next non-ACK_ONLY message will have sequence number 0.

+The initial sequence number of a message stream in either direction may start with any value in the range [0, 255].

 ### Connection Establishment
 Similar to TCP, there is a three way handshake in order to begin a connection.

-The client sends the first message (A SYN message with no ACK) to initiate this connection.
+The client sends the first message (A SYN message with no ACK) to initiate the connection.

-The client will send an initial ACK message to the server with the ACK bit set to false.
 All other messages exchanged will have the ack bit set.
-The client will wait until it receives a SYN-ACK packet from the server and will retransmit as needed, up to a maximum amount of times after which it will give up and consider the connection lost.
+The client will wait until it receives a SYN-ACK packet from the server and will retransmit the initial SYN as needed, up to a maximum amount of times after which it will give up and consider the server unreachable.

 On receipt of the SYN message, the server will send back a SYN message with the ACK bit set and the acknowledgement number equal to the sequence number of the previous message.

-Every time the server sends a message, it will wait until the client sends back an appropriate ACK.
-All messages sent by the server will have the ack bit set and the acknowledgement number set to the sequence number of the most recently processed packet.

 After the server's SYN message has been ACK'd, the server views the connection as established and it awaits an APP message to begin the data transfer phase.
-If the client retransmits a SYN message while the server considers the connection established, the server will respond with the appropriate ACK message.
+If the client retransmits a SYN message while the server considers the connection established, the server will respond with the appropriate ACK message and consider the connection reset.

 After the client has sent an ACK for the server's SYN message, it will send a GET request in an APP message with the same ACK number.
 If the initial ACK is